5gir-docs

 \! dir

-You can also change your current directory with command cd in the following way by replacing <C:\path\to\directory>
+You can also change your current directory with command cd in the following way by replacing <C:\path\to\directory> with the destination directory path in your local PC.

 \! cd /d <C:\path\to\directory>